-As a part of Project 2996, I'm going to write to you about an individual I never met.
-I've never even heard his name.
-I only knew him as a part of a group: The people who perished on 9/11.
+I hope you never get tired of hearing this.
+As a part of Project 2996, I wrote about an individual I never met.
+I had never even heard his name.
+I only knew him as a part of a group: The people who perished on 9/11/2001.

 He was not a very imposing man, from his picture.
 I imagine you could pass him on the street and not think twice about it.
 Just like many of us.
 But, Dwight, if I may be so bold, had already lived through one World Trade Center attack before that fateful day.